 Typically, establishing a new service requires electoral assent (which includes an alternate approval process or referendum).
 However, the Local Government Act includes some unique authority for parks and trails services.
 Section 339(2g) of the Local Government Act states that Regional Districts are not required to set a maximum tax rate in a bylaw that establishes a service for Regional Parks or Trails.
-In addition to this, Section 347(1b) states that Regional Districts are not required to obtain electoral area approval for Regional Parks or Trails Services.
+In addition to this, Section 347(1b) states that Regional Districts are not required to obtain electoral assent and the Board may authorize electoral area approval for Regional Parks or Trails Services.
 The RDBN would need to confirm with the provincial government regarding whether or not a proposed Service Establishment Bylaw requires electoral assent or not.